 C. Implement postural drainage and percussion with directed coughing

-D. Provide oxygen therapy, give an antibiotic, and obtain a sputum sample for Culture and Sensitivity
+D. Provide oxygen therapy and obtain a sputum sample for culture and sensitivity

-The correct answer is: D. Provide oxygen therapy, give an antibiotic, and obtain a sputum sample for Culture and Sensitivity
+The correct answer is: D. Provide oxygen therapy and obtain a sputum sample for culture and sensitivity

-3. A 50-year-old man is intubated and receiving mechanical ventilation with a size 8.0 mm endotracheal tube that is secured in place.
-The patient’s cuff pressure is measured at 36 cm H2O.
-What would you recommend in this situation?
+3. A 50-year-old male patient is intubated with a size 8 endotracheal tube and is receiving volume-controlled A/C ventilation.
+Upon assessment, you note that the patient’s cuff pressure is measured at 38 cm H2O.
+Which of the following would you recommend?

 A. Withdraw the tube 1-2 cm and reassess the patient’s breath sounds